avidunixuser/UsedCarFeatureImportance/README.md

 - Get the raw data from here - https://mo-pcco.s3.us-east-1.amazonaws.com/BH-PCMLAI/module_11/practical_application_II_starter.zip
 - Unzip the data into data/bronze folder
 - Please run the notebooks in sequence
-- The pre-processing step (data-preprocessing.ipynb) will create progressively create two more data files in 'data/silver' and 'data/gold' folder
+- The pre-processing step (data-preprocessing.ipynb) will progressively create two more data files in 'data/silver' and 'data/gold' folder
 - At the end of the step 3 (after the execution of model.ipynb), there will be 3 model pkl files.

 <pre>